A Smarter Way to Hire Mental Health Talent

 Working with a recruiter isn’t one-sided.
 Here are some items to consider:

-Be honest about your license and scope of practice (e.g., can you supervise others?
-Are you pre-licensed?)
+Be honest about your license and scope of practice.
+Can you supervise others?
+Are you pre-licensed?

-Describe your preferred setting (telehealth, in-person, group practice, nonprofit agency, etc.) and specialties you love or want to avoid (trauma, substance use, children, etc.)
+Describe your preferred setting.
+This could be telehealth, in-person, group practice, nonprofit agency, etc. Also, mention specialties you love or want to avoid, like trauma, substance use, or children.

-Mention your work preferences (full-time, part-time, contract, flexible hours) and salary and benefit expectations
+Mention your work preferences.
+Are you looking for full-time, part-time, contract, or flexible hours?
+What are your salary and benefit expectations?

 Final Thoughts: Partner with a Recruiter Who Respects Your Work

 As a mental health clinician, your time and expertise are valuable.
-A good recruiter sees you as more than just a résumé — they see the impact you have on people’s lives, and they want to help you do that work in the best environment possible.
+A good recruiter sees you as more than just a résumé.
+They recognize the impact you have on people’s lives and want to help you do that work in the best environment possible.

 Whether you’re burned out in your current role, curious about telehealth, or ready to step into clinical leadership, a trusted recruiter can help you get there faster, smarter, and with less stress.